rajkumar9474/git-course/README.md

-# this is just a simple maluan to learn git.
+# this is just a simple manual to learn git.